 2) Play the Market By Using A Virtual Trading Platform.

-3) Don’t Try To Time The Market
+3) Do Not Try To Time The Market

-Investing charlatans will try to convince you that it’s possible to time the market.
+Investing charlatans will try to convince you that it is possible to time the market.
 While it might be possible to do so every once in a (long) while, it is generally not possible.
 I find that many people that try to time the market are usually led by their emotions and are making costly decisions that can be painful.
 By trying to time the market, you miss out on potential gains, capture bigger losses as well as increasing your commission costs which will be a drain on your portfolio.

-It also takes the pain out of paying a lump sum when the market it at its peak right before a crash.
-You can also possibly benefit from lower trading costs, because many funds online will lower their fees to attract monthly investors.
+It also takes the pain out of paying a lump sum when the market is at its peak right before a crash.
+You can also possibly benefit from lower trading costs because many funds online will lower their fees to attract monthly investors.
 It is very important to stick with this plan and you should generally only stray away from this strategy if a significant life change dictates it.

 4) Diversification Is Your Best Friend.